yurayarosh/yurayarosh/README.md

 - 🏠 Location: Kiev, Ukraine
 - 💻 4+ Years Experience in Front-end Development
 - 📕 Always learning new things
-- ⚡ Fun fact: This item is just to make the list longer

 ---
 ### 💻 Tech Stack: